-The DCMGA completed the Educational Garden at the Administration Building, 127 E. Oak Street, Juneau on Saturday, June 7th.
-This year they planted a beautiful display of perennials along the sidewalk to enhance the west entrance of the building.
-This display complements the full garden they installed in 2013 on the east side of the building.
+The DCMGA Educational Garden is located at the Administration Building, 127 E Oak Street, Juneau, WI.
+This beautiful display along the sidewalk was planted to enhance the west entrance of the building.
+This display also complements the full garden they installed in 2013 on the east side of the building.
 Each of the plants in both gardens has a marker identifying it.

 See Administration Building Gardens Plant Descriptions (PDF, 9 pages) for planting and growing instructions for gardeners who might want to incorporate any of these specimens in their home garden.